-Unknown to those outside Germany, the feverish pride in Germany's return to power and glory motivated normally reticent Germans to acquiesce as Nazi zealots paraded through the streets.
+Known only to a privileged few outside of Germany, the feverish pride in Germany's return to power and glory motivated normally reticent Germans to acquiesce as Nazi zealots paraded through the streets.
 Germany's willful ignorance, overpowered by fear, continued as their country devolved into madness.
 Hitler reinforced Goebbels's falsehoods in well-choreographed speeches with such commanding authority and conviction that everyday Germans accepted his oft-repeated venomous lies as the truth.
 Hitler’s ability to captivate audiences and augment his mystique with torch-filled night rallies served to solidify his position within the German hierarchy and its people.

 Nazis in America: Hitler’s influence was not limited to Germany as Nazism spread to America.
-On February 20, 1939 New York City’s Madison Square Garden hosted a Nazi rally sponsored by the German-American Bund—pronounced Boon′d.
-The rally was led by Fitz Kuhn who referred to himself as the American Fuhrer, a designation Hitler despised and saw it as a personal affront.
+On February 20, 1939 New York City’s Madison Square Garden hosted a Nazi rally sponsored by the German-American Bund (pronounced Boon′d.)
+The rally was led by Fitz Kuhn who referred to himself as the American Fuhrer, a designation Hitler despised and saw as a personal affront.
 Kuhn touted the Bund assisted out-of-work Germans in securing employment.
-Scenes downplayed anti-Semitic beliefs fostered by the Bund with rallies set in a picnic setting of bonhomie while American and Nazi flags were prominently displayed side-by-side.
+Scenes downplayed anti-Semitic beliefs were fostered by the Bund with rallies set in a picnic setting of bonhomie while American and Nazi flags were prominently displayed side-by-side.
 Additional newsreels portrayed large Bund rallies in leading cities such as Chicago, New Jersey, Texas, and Long Island.
 American membership in the Bund grew to an estimated 25,000, although some claimed membership was 50,000 despite propaganda brochures professing membership of 250,000.
-(Refer to www.maryfrancesfisher.com pictures in the Time Travel section for Paradox Forged In Blood.)
+(Refer to Time Travel section of Paradox Forged in Blood.)